TALK TO SALES

 2. Make time for yourself and your family

-3. Set boundaries and work hours
+3. Set boundaries and a maximum number of work hours per week

 Prioritizing their health will make them happier and more productive at work, more than making up for any missed sick days.